alexmclain/mnf_update/3 - Model/README.md

 The statistical model used in these analyses is similar to that proposed in McLain et al. (2019) and discussed in more detail therein.
 The general model is a penalized longitudinal mixed-model with a heterogeneous error term.
+The model uses economic data, along with country, regional, and global trends to predict the outcomes for countries and years with no data sources.
+Specifically, the outputs of the model are used to predict country level trends in stunting and overweight.
 Non-linear longitudinal patterns in the outcomes are captured using penalized cubic B-splines, with country-specific intercepts and random cubic B-splines.
 The connection between penalized spline smoothing and linear mixed-effects models (Currie and Durban 2002) allows the model to penalize the likelihood to estimate the B-spline coefficients.